 The declining population probably did in the Bavarian Inn as much as anything.
 In 1950, St. Louis had a population of 850,000.
 By 1980, it was 453,000 and it faded to 395,000 by 1990.
 The decline slowed but in 2000, the population was 346,000.
 The intersection of Gravois and Arsenal was a much lonelier place in the late ’90s than it had been in 1950.

 Changing demographics probably also played a role.
 Much of St. Louis’ population of German descent moved to the suburbs in the 1970s and onward.
-The minority populations who replaced them had their own eating and drinking preferences.
+The varied populations who replaced them had their own eating and drinking preferences.